Ministry of Defence (Bangladesh)

-The Ministry of Defence (MoD) (প্রতিরক্ষা মন্ত্রণালয়) is a Bangladeshi government ministry.
-The MoD is headed by the Minister of Defence, a civilian and member of cabinet.
-The post is usually held by the Prime Minister of Bangladesh, who also serves as the President's second-in-command of the military.
-The MoD exercises supreme command authority over the Bangladesh Armed Forces.
+The Ministry of Defence (MoD) (প্রতিরক্ষা মন্ত্রণালয়) is a ministry of the Government of Bangladesh responsible for defense policy, military administration, and national security.
+It serves as the principal government body overseeing the Bangladesh Armed Forces, including the Bangladesh Army, Bangladesh Navy, and Bangladesh Air Force.

 Organisational structure

-Parliament is constitutionally responsible for working with the president and the service chiefs in ensuring the nation's defence.
-In practice, however, members of Parliament have never played a significant role in either national defence planning or defence budgeting, the Defence Secretary does.
+The Jatiya Sangsad is constitutionally responsible for working with the President and the service chiefs in ensuring the nation's national security.
+In practice, however, members of the Jatiya Sangsad have never played a significant role in either national defence planning or defence budgeting, which instead is handled by the Defence Secretary.

 Agencies and departments under the Ministry of Defence

 The list of agencies and departments under the Ministry of Defence of Bangladesh are given below: